Using .NET code from JavaScript using WebAssembly

 • Gérald Barré

-Blazor WebAssembly allows running a .NET web application in a browser.
-Starting with .NET 7, you can easily run any .NET method from JavaScript without needing the whole Blazor framework.
-Let's see how to run a .NET method from JavaScript!
+Blazor WebAssembly enables running a .NET web application in a browser.
+Starting with .NET 7, you can run any .NET method from JavaScript without needing the full Blazor framework.
+Here is how to set it up.

-First, you need to install the WASM workload, so you can publish the app later:
+First, install the WASM workload to enable publishing the app later:

 dotnet workload install wasm-tools